-This client’s experience is one of many cases of financial exploitation that are eroding the wealth and retirement assets of vulnerable seniors across the United States – and costing older Americans approximately $3 billion a year, according to the U.S. Senate’s Special Committee on Aging..
+This client’s experience is one of many cases of financial exploitation that are eroding the wealth and retirement assets of vulnerable seniors across the U.S. In 2022, consumers reported more than $8.8 billion to scams.
+That’s $2.6 billion more than what was reported in 2021.
+Older adults report the highest losses per person, according to the U.S. Senate’s Special Committee on Aging.
 One in nine people aged 60 and older has reported being abused, neglected or exploited within the last year, according to the National Adult Protective Services Association (NAPSA).
-And with seniors isolated at home more than ever before to protect themselves from the COVID-19 pandemic, they are even more vulnerable to financial exploitation.

 The magnitude of the problem has helped spur lawmakers and industry regulators to establish stronger initiatives geared toward stamping out the exploitation of vulnerable seniors.
 New laws and financial industry regulations are encouraging financial services firms to take proactive steps like asking clients to identify trusted contacts and allowing firms to temporarily delay disbursements when financial exploitation is suspected to provide time to intervene.

-While these are positive steps toward addressing the issue, more work is required in order to effectively combat this issue of financial abuse.
-With a large number of these instances going unreported, fighting financial fraud that targets an aging, vulnerable population requires vigilance on everybody’s part.
+While these are positive steps toward addressing the issue, more work is required in order to effectively combat financial abuse.
+With many of these instances going unreported, safeguarding an aging, vulnerable population from fraud requires vigilance on everybody’s part, Ambrose says.
 Here’s how you can help protect yourself and your loved ones from financial exploitation.

 Perhaps the biggest red flag is the introduction of a new relationship, be it romantic, a simple friendship or even a different caregiver, who has gained control or some sort of influence in an older person’s finances.
-The relationship could be completely innocent, but it’s always worth questioning.
+The relationship could be completely innocent, but it’s always worth questioning, explains Ambrose.

-Fraudsters may email the person in question and pose as a grandson or granddaughter, saying they are in a bad situation while on a trip or at college, and in need of emergency funds.
+Fraudsters may pose as a grandson or granddaughter, saying they are in a bad situation while on a trip or at college, and in need of emergency funds.

 As you enter the early stages of retirement, sit down with your family and your financial advisor to discuss your goals, and how you want to use your assets as you age.
 If there are any philanthropic causes you’re interested in supporting, put your wishes in writing.

 Be vigilant, check your banking and credit card statements frequently, and watch for strange purchases or withdrawals.
 Don’t invest in a high-pressure sales tactic that seems “too good to be true,” and check the legitimacy of charities before donating to them.
-Regularly review your financial plan with your investment advisors to keep everything up to date and aligned with your wishes.
+Regularly review your wealth plan with your financial advisor to keep everything up to date and aligned with your wishes.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.